 The Corporation acquired the Urban Duke Property through the acquisition of Beaufield, which was completed on October 19, 2018, and amalgamated into Osisko on January 1, 2019.
 The Urban Duke Property was 100% owned by the Corporation and located within the Urban-Barry Greenstone Belt, Québec.
 On July 6, 2018, Beaufield entered into a binding agreement with Bonterra which set forth the terms of an exploration earn-in on the property.
-In order to earn a 70% interest on the Urban Duke Property, Bonterra must commit: (i) \$4.5 million in work expenditures over a three-year period, subject to certain annual work expenditure thresholds, including a guaranteed expenditure threshold of \$1.5 million in the first year; and (ii) \$750,000 in cash payments over a two-year period, with \$250,000 due upon signing, \$250,000 due in the first year, and the remaining \$250,000 due in the second year.
+As a condition to earning a 70% interest in the Urban Duke Property, Bonterra must commit: (i) \$4.5 million in work expenditures over a three-year period, subject to certain annual work expenditure thresholds, including a guaranteed expenditure threshold of \$1.5 million in the first year; and (ii) \$750,000 in cash payments over a two-year period, with \$250,000 due upon signing, \$250,000 due in the first year, and the remaining \$250,000 due in the second year.
 Upon signing on July 6, 2018, and as further consideration for the granting of the exploration earn-in, Bonterra issued 4 million common shares of Bonterra to Beaufield.

 This exploration earn-in on the Urban Duke Property was completed on July 19, 2021.
 Osisko and Bonterra entered into a joint venture agreement in respect of the property with Bonterra maintaining a 70% interest and Osisko maintaining a 30% interest.
 On October 22, 2021, Osisko elected to not participate in the 2022 program proposed by Bonterra.
-Nevertheless, Osisko shall be entitled to participate in future programs in accordance with the joint venture agreement.

-During the three-month period ended March 31, 2022, an aggregate of 1,177 meters has been drilled at the Urban Duke Property.
-No significant results were obtained during the three-month period ended March 31, 2022.
+During the six-month period ended June 30, 2022, an aggregate of 1,177 meters had been drilled at the Urban Duke Property.
+No significant results were obtained during the six-month period ended June 30, 2022.